lzpsqzr/laptop/readme.txt

 hello everyone
-this is git repository test
+this is git secondly repository test